AbhinavSingh100/PrepEarlAI---AI-Mock-Interview-Platform/README.md

 - dotenv

 ### **AI Integration**
-- OpenAI API for question generation and feedback
+- Gemini API for question generation and feedback

 ---